KARACHI: Branchless banking has been rising in Pakistan, and it grew by 23 per cent in the third quarter of the current fiscal year.

 The State Bank has established a consultative group on branchless banking to foster market development under the chairmanship of Mohammad Ashraf Khan, Executive Director, Development Finance Group of SBP.

-The group comprises key stakeholders, such as Pakistan Telecommunication Authority (PTA), National Database and Registration Authority (NADRA), banks, microfinance banks (MFBs), Mobile network operators (MNOs) and technology
+The group comprises key stakeholders, such as Pakistan Telecommunication Authority (PTA), National Database and Registration Authority (NADRA), banks, microfinance banks (MFBs), Mobile network operators (MNOs) and technology solution providers.

 The group provides a common platform for branchless banking eco-system developers and an opportunity to develop collective policy recommendations on critical issues.